 The three primary malignant tumors that occur in the anterior compartment are thymoma, seminoma, and lymphoma.
 Clamshell incisions (A) and median sternotomy (B) provide access for wide surgical margins.

 Thymoma and Thymic Tumors

 Thymic tumors are the most frequently identified primary mediastinal tumor in adults and although they originate in the anterior mediastinum they may invade other neighboring structures or cavities.
 Thymic tumors are pathologically subclassified as noninvasive (encapsulated) thymomas, invasive thymomas, thymic carcinomas, and neuroendocrine thymic tumors.
 Of these thymic tumors, noninvasive thymomas are defined by encapsulation, without involvement of other surrounding structures.
-Invasive thymomas may ostensibly possess benign appearing features on histologic examination but they may also demonstrate malignant properties with invasion past the capsule into contiguous structures.6 This extracapsular invasion can occur irrespective ...
+Invasive thymomas may ostensibly possess benign appearing features on histologic examination but they may also demonstrate malignant properties with invasion past the capsule into contiguous structures.6 This extracapsular invasion ...